Chicken wings make a great snack for game day parties or tailgating, but they also make a terrific everyday main dish.

 21 of 21

-Once you have the perfect wing, sometimes you just want a tasty dipping sauce to dial the flavor up another notch.
+Once you have the perfect wing, you may want a tasty dipping sauce to dial the flavor up.
 Instead of grabbing a bottle of blue cheese or ranch dressing, make your own and make it different.
 Try some of our favorite chicken wing dipping sauces:

 - Chipotle mayonnaise: Use this flavorful spicy chipotle mayonnaise as a dip for chicken or fish or as a sandwich or burger spread.
 It is quick and easy to prepare, with a few chipotle chiles in adobo sauce, mayonnaise, and other ingredients and seasonings.

-- Creole mayonnaise: This sauce, made with mayonnaise, Creole mustard, and Cajun seasonings, makes a great dip for Cajun-style chicken wings.
+- Creole mayonnaise: This sauce, made with mayonnaise, Creole mustard, and a teaspoon of Creole (or Cajun) seasoning, makes a great dip for chicken wings.

 - Mustard-mayo dip: This simple, tasty dip is made with mayonnaise, dill, and mustard.